 Stacy Nunnelee, Clinical Supervisor; M.A., University of Memphis.
 Adult neurogenic disorders; learning disorders; dysphasia.

-Shannon Presley, Clinical Supervisor; M.S., University of North Texas.
+Shannon Presley, Lecturer and Clinical Supervisor; M.S., University of North Texas.
 Treatment of individuals with traumatic brain injuries; adult neurogenic communication disorders; voice disorders; augmentative and alternative communication devices.

 Kathy Thomas, Senior Lecturer and Director of the UNT Speech and Hearing Center; M.S., University of North Texas.
 Neurogenic communication disorders.